ProjectOversoul/bfp/README.md

-This project implements a framework upon which algorithms for predicting the results of NFL football games can be developed, tabulated against actual game outcomes, and evaluated against other algorithm.
+This project implements a framework upon which algorithms for predicting the results of NFL football games can be developed, tabulated against actual game outcomes, and evaluated against other algorithms.

 The objective here is not to build the ultimate football stats/prediction platform, but rather to outline a high-level design, which can then be extended and enhanced to include additional algorithmic and human participation.
-The foundation exists for being able to run configurable, on-going competitive pools for both organic and silicon-based entities.
+The foundation exists for being able to run configurable, on-going competitive pools for both silicon- and carbon-based entities.

 ## Platform Objects ##